 Many people believe that toothpaste is a good tool to use for cleaning their Invisalign trays.

 Unfortunately, what they don’t know is toothpaste can damage your trays and can even leave them discolored.
 With one of the major ideas of Invisalign being that people don't really notice them, you don't want to use something on them that will make them stand out.

 Furthermore, we've read of dozens of complaints of people feeling like other people do notice their aligners and how the color of the trays change over time.
 If you’ve experienced this and you use toothpaste to clean your Invisalign, then you may want to look into an alternative cleaning method.

 As we mentioned before, Invisalign cleaning crystals are the best thing to use when cleaning your trays.

 Tip #7: Research Your Dentist.

-Because there are only a handful of dentists who specialize in working with Invisalign, it’s a good idea to research your dentist beforehand so that you know you’re getting quality work for your money.
+Because there are only a handful of dentists who specialize in working with Invisalign in Jacksonville FL, it’s a good idea to research your dentist beforehand so that you know you’re getting quality work for your money.

 You can read interviews, schedule a free consultation, or talk to anyone you know who might’ve gone to that dentist in the past.